AisaJ/portfolio/README.md

 * Go to your github account repositories to find the project

 ## Known Bugs
-There are no bugs at the moment but incase you come across any errors or failure of the application, do reach out via email: aisajemila@gmail.com
+The navigation bar appears longer than the body width.
+Working on correcting this error.
+Other than this, there are no other bugs but incase you come across any other errors or failure of the application, do reach out via email: aisajemila@gmail.com
 ## Technologies Used
 The application is built on HTML and CSS only.
 ## Support and contact details